lucid-kv/lucid/README.md

  ╚═════╝ ╚═════╝  ╚═════╝╚═╝╚═════╝     ╚═╝  ╚═╝  ╚═══╝

 A Fast, Secure and Distributed KV store with an HTTP API.
-Written in Rust by Clint.Network (twitter.com/clint_network)
+Written in Rust, Fork us on GitHub (https://github.com/lucid-kv)

 FLAGS:
     -h, --help         Prints help information